2020PB/police-brutality/reports/California.md

 ### LAPD SUV drives into protesters, speeds away | May 31st

-LAPD officer quickly drives his SUV into a crowd near Pershing Square, hitting what looks like two protestors, then throws it in reverse and speeds away
+LAPD officer quickly drives his SUV into a crowd near Pershing Square, hitting what looks like two protesters, then throws it in reverse and speeds away

 tags: vehicle, drive, protester